The following is a real-life story submitted by a fellow blogger.

 I still believe wholeheartedly in the power of real estate as a long-term generator of wealth.

 I haven’t quite built my real estate empire back to its former glory, but I’ve created a consistent source of cash flow that will grow over time.

-If you’ve ever dreamed of starting in real estate investing, dreamed of making millions in property, you need to avoid the scams and myths sold by the infomercial salesmen.
+If you’ve ever dreamed of starting in real estate investing and making millions in property, you need to avoid the scams and myths sold by infomercial salesmen.

-You need to understand the seven real estate rules which will create long-term wealth.
+You need to understand the seven real estate rules that will create long-term wealth.

 How I Got Started in Real Estate

 I started as a commercial real estate agent during my third year of college.

 I had always been drawn to stories of real estate riches by developers like Sam Zell and Donald Trump.
 I loved the idea of taking a piece of raw land or a building and turning it into a cash register.

 Selling commercial real estate was only the beginning.
 I wanted to be a developer, an investor, an owner.